minhthu1902/se_project_coffeeshop/README.md

 # Practicum Coffee Shop

-This is the second project of the Web Development program at Practicum.
-It was created using HTML and CSS, based on the design brief.
+This is the second project of the Web Development program at TripleTen.
+It was created using HTML and CSS, based on the design brief about a simple coffee shop website.

 ## Project features